First you need to work out which relay call option is most appropriate for your circumstances.

 - Superprint (above) which provides a printout of the conversation and which is usually the preferred TTY for Type and Read users, or

 - Uniphone (right) a combined TTY and phone which is usually better for Type and Listen and Speak and Read users since it includes a handpiece or receiver to either talk into or listen to..

 In most cases NRS users can rent a TTY for about the same cost as an ordinary phone through the disability equipment programs offered by phone companies.

-If your speech is difficult to understand on the phone but your hearing is fine you can make a Speak and Listen relay call using an ordinary phone.
+If your speech is difficult to understand on the phone but your hearing is fine, you can make a standard Speak and Listen relay call using an ordinary phone.

 Calling an NRS user

 If you want to make a call to an NRS user through the NRS, you do not need any special equipment.
 You just need an ordinary phone or mobile.
 See more on calling an NRS user.